joaquimserafim/node-ramdisk/README.md

     -   **mount** - {string} the mounted block, in case of error is undefined

 ##### ramdisk#delete(volume[, callback(err, res)])
+>delete will eject the volume and remove the mount folder
 *   **mount** - {string} the mounted block
 *   **callback** {function}
     -   **err** - {Error} error message